-Business-type activities increased the County's net position by \$6.3 million.
+Business-type activities increased the County's net position by \$1.4 million.
 Key elements of this increase are as follows:

-□ Water Quality's net position increased by \$10.3 million, for a total of \$131.8 million in net assets.
-The \$10.3 million net gain includes \$3.2 million in depreciation expense and capital grant contributions of \$12.7 million.

-- □ Solid Waste's total net position decreased by \$.7 million for a total of \$4.4 million, mainly related to depreciation expense of \$2.2 million.
-The 40 West landfill site was re-designed which changed the total life from 62 years to 120 years generating an additional 4 million cubic yards of available air space.
-This change in accounting estimate had no effect on the total estimated closure and post closure cost which are in compliance with State financial assurance requirements - □ Airport's total net position is \$59.5 million, representing a \$3.0 million decrease.
-The net decrease is mainly the result of increased depreciation related to the runway acquisition of which a majority was funded with federal and state grants of \$2.7 million. - □ The County uses fund accounting to ensure and demonstrate compliance with finance related legal requirements and restrictions, and fiscal accountability.
+- □ Water Quality's net position increased by \$7.6 million, for a total of \$139.3 million in net assets.
+The \$7.6 million net gain includes \$3.2 million in depreciation expense and capital grant contributions of \$9.4 million. - □ Solid Waste's total net position decreased by \$1.4 million for a total of \$3.0 million, mainly related to depreciation expense of \$2.3 million and increased cost due to leachate.
+In 2012, the 40 West landfill site was re-designed which changed the total life from 62 years to 120 years generating an additional 4 million cubic yards of available air space.
+This change in accounting estimate had no effect on the total estimated closure and post closure cost which are in compliance with State financial assurance requirements. - □ Airport's total net position is \$54.3 million, representing a \$5.2 million decrease.
+The net decrease is mainly the result of increased depreciation related to the runway acquisition of which a majority was funded with federal and state grants.
+Total depreciation costs were \$6.8 million. - □ The County uses fund accounting to ensure and demonstrate compliance with finance related legal requirements and restrictions, and fiscal accountability.